SebKrantz/collapse/README.md

 ### Notes on Performance
 Simple benchmarks are provided in the vignettes.
 In general:

 * For simple aggregations of large data (<= 10 mio. obs) the performance is identical to *data.table* (when using functions that *data.table* internally optimizes.
 The C/C++ programming principles applied and the grouping mechanism of *collapse* is the same as *data.table*).
-On very large data (100 mio. obs +), *data.table*'s thread paralellization will let it run faster on a multicore machine.
+On very large data (100 mio. obs +), *data.table*'s thread parallelization will let it run faster on a multicore machine.

 * For more complex categorical or weighed aggregations, or for data transformations like grouped scaling, centering or panel-differences, *collapse* is ~10x faster than *data.table* in nearly all applications.